 In December 2020, Russia had the ambition to improve its poor waste management system.
 The Ministry of Natural resources of Russia decided that starting on January 2022, 100% of product packaging should be recycled.
 But the reform is postponed as several ministries disagreed with it, RBC reports.

-About half of solid municipal waste, meaning waste coming from households or that people throw away everyday like food, comes from packaging.
+About half of the solid municipal waste, meaning waste coming from households or that people throw away every day like food, comes from packaging.
 Russia produces 60 million tons of solid municipal waste and 8 billion tons of industrial waste per year.